HamadaSaYeed/HamadaSaYeed/README.md

 </p>
 <pre style="font-family: Arial, Helvetica, sans-serif;" >
-💻 I am a Student in Computer Science and Full Stack Developer 📝 I am a competitive programmer at `Codeforces`
+💻 I am a Student in Computer Science and Full Stack Developer 📝 I am a competitive programmer at <a href="https://codeforces.com/profile/hamada12">Codeforces</a>
 🌱 Learning about Computer Vision and Machine Learning stuff 🚩 Interested in Full Stack Machine Learning Application development
 </pre>